Submitting your manuscript online

 - If you have trouble finding manuscripts or have other problems with your account do not create another account.
-Instead, please contact ScholarOne Manuscripts Customer Support (see below).
+Instead, please contact the journal's editorial office.

-- If the files have not been uploaded to your satisfaction, click on the 'Previous' button to move back to the file upload screen where you can remove the files you do not want, and repeat the upload process.
+- If the files have not been uploaded to your satisfaction, go back to the file upload screen where you can remove the files you do not want, and repeat the upload process.

-- After the manuscript has been submitted you will receive an email confirmation stating that your manuscript was successfully submitted.
-This email will also give the assigned manuscript number, which is used in all correspondence.
-If you do not receive this email, your manuscript will not have been successfully submitted to the journal and the paper cannot progress to peer review.
-If this is the case your manuscript will still be sitting in the 'Partially Submitted Manuscripts' section of your 'Author Center' awaiting your attention.
+- After the manuscript has been submitted you will see a confirmation screen and receive an email confirmation stating that your manuscript has been successfully submitted.
+This will also give the assigned manuscript number, which is used in all correspondence.
+If you do not receive this, your manuscript will not have been successfully submitted to the journal and the paper cannot progress to peer review.
+If this is the case your manuscript will still be sitting in the 'Unsubmitted Manuscripts' section of your 'Author Center' awaiting your attention.

 - If you return to your 'Author Center' you will notice that your newly submitted manuscript can be found in the 'Submitted Manuscripts' area.
 Among the information listed there, the 'Processing Status' section provides information on the status of your manuscript as it moves through the review process.

-- Logon to the online submission web site as before and, in the 'Author Center', click on 'Manuscripts to be Revised'.
+- Logon to the online submission website as before and, in the 'Author Centre', click on 'Manuscripts to be Revised'.
 You will then see the title of any manuscripts you submitted that are under revision.